functionless/eventual-website/docs/concepts/orchestration.md

 ## Workflows co-ordinate People, Time and Services

-Activities and Signals provide a mechanism for communication between external systems and a running workflow execution.
+Tasks and Signals provide a mechanism for communication between external systems and a running workflow execution.

 :::tip
 Go see 1) 2) 3)